-'Social distancing, virtual religious meet': WHO issues guidelines for safe Ramadan practices
+'Social distancing, virtual religious meet': WHO issues guidelines for safe Ramzan practices

 "In case an ill person is identified at an event, immediate contact tracing must be facilitated," it said.

 "A healthy diet must be followed and one should keep himself/herself hydrated at all times.
-Fresh food items and plenty of water has been recommended to those fasting during this period," it further said.
+Fresh food items and plenty of water have been recommended to those fasting during this period," it further said.